New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Contragredient Lie Superalgebras

-If one takes $I$ to consist of solely zero parities, then the Lie superalgebra is purely even and we recover the definition of a contragredient Lie algebra.
-We point out that unlike the classical case, inequivalent choices of Cartan matrices $A$ and parity set $I$ can produce isomorphic Lie superalgebras.
-We can also do a similar construction where the entries of $A$ are arbitrary elements of $\KK$ (cf. \cite{CUNHA2007471}), but the definitions provided shall suffice for our purposes and are more convenient.
+If one takes $I$ to consist of solely zero parities, then the Lie superalgebra is purely even and we recover the definition of a contragredient Lie algebra (cf. \cite{Kac1990InfiniteDim}).
+We point out that unlike the classical case, ``inequivalent" choices of Cartan matrices $A$ and parity set $I$ can produce isomorphic Lie superalgebras (cf. \cite{bouarroudj2009classification} for a definition of ``inequivalent'').
+We can also do a similar construction where the entries of $A$ are arbitrary elements of $\KK$ (cf. \cite{cunha2007extended}), but the definitions provided will suffice for our purposes and are more convenient.